socketwiz/wordsearch/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+This project was bootstrapped with [Loopback](https://loopback.io/) for the backend (server directory).
+The frontend (frontend directory) was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 In addition to what Create React App provides I've put together this little project to add some of the other things I find myself using in